 A student who demonstrates insufficient commitment to the program—as evidenced, for example, by an accumulation of absences, frequent tardiness on deliverables, and/or disengagement from required group work—may be required to take a leave of absence.

 All EMBA students receive a tablet upon arrival at orientation.
-This device is the personal property of the student; if it is lost or damaged, the device will not be replaced except in instances when covered by warranty.
+This device is the personal property of the student; if it is lost or damaged, the device will not be replaced.
 Using cell phones, browsing the Internet, or reading e-mail during class distracts the instructor and classmates and interrupts the learning experience.
 Cell phones and other electronic devices are to be turned off during class and the colloquium.
 Laptops and tablets are not to be used in the classroom or during the colloquium unless explicitly permitted by the instructor or faculty director.

 The SOM-IT Web page offers students videos and instructions to self-configure their personal laptops, and our SOM-IT staff are able to offer hands-on help as well.